 Beans, lentils, and chickpeas add protein and bite to any vegetable soup.
 You don’t need much to make it tasty.
 Most beans will have to be precooked or use canned.

 Grains are also a great addition.
 Barley, rice or noddles are all taste great.

 Spice it up with your favorite herbs and spices.
-Dill, parsley, garlic, savory, cumin, cloves are just a few to name.
+Dill, parsley, garlic, savory, cumin, cloves, bay leaf, are just a few to name.
 Again, get creative and make it yummy.
 Instead of salt I like to use brags Brags liquid amino, it adds more than just a salty taste.

-Personally I like to have some fat in my soup to make the vitamins in the vegetables more available.
-In creamy soups nut butter or blended cashews taste great.
-Also seeds are a great addition to a soup, just sprinkle some on top.
-However, in soups where nuts and seeds are not fitting, I use a tablespoon of extra virgin olive oil.
+Personally, I like to have some oil in my soup to make the vitamins in the vegetables more available.
+In creamy soups, nut butter or blended cashews taste great.
+Also, seeds are a great addition to a soup, just sprinkle some on top.
+However, in soups where nuts and seeds are not suitable, I use a tablespoon of extra virgin olive oil.